List of French monarchs: House of Bonaparte, Hundred Days (1815)

-Bourbon Restoration (1815–1830)
+House of Bourbon, Second Restoration (1815–1830)

 House of Bourbon-Orléans, July Monarchy (1830–1848)

-The Bourbon Restoration came to an end with the July Revolution of 1830 which deposed Charles X and replaced him with Louis Philippe I, a distant cousin with more liberal politics.
+The Bourbon Restoration came to an end with the July Revolution of 1830, which deposed Charles X and replaced him with Louis Philippe I, a distant cousin with more liberal politics.
 Charles X's son Louis signed a document renouncing his own right to the throne only after a 20-minute argument with his father.
 Because he was never crowned he is disputed as a genuine king of France.
-Louis's nephew Henry was likewise considered by some to be Henry V but the new regime did not recognise his claim and he never ruled.
+Louis's nephew Henry was likewise considered by some to be Henry V, but the new regime did not recognise his claim and he never ruled.

+Charles X named Louis Philippe as Lieutenant général du royaume, a regent to the young Henry V, and charged him to announce his desire to have his grandson succeed him to the Chamber of Deputies, the lower house of the French Parliament at the time, the French equivalent at the time of the UK House of Commons.
+Louis Philippe did not do this, in order to increase his own chances of succession.
+As a consequence, and because the French parliamentarians were aware of his liberal policies and of his popularity at the time with the French population, they proclaimed Louis Philippe as the new French king, displacing the senior branch of the House of Bourbon.

 House of Bonaparte, Second French Empire (1852–1870)

 The French Second Republic lasted from 1848 to 1852, when its president, Charles-Louis-Napoléon Bonaparte, was declared Emperor of the French under the regnal name of Napoleon III.
 He would later be overthrown during the events of the Franco-Prussian War, becoming the last monarch to rule France.